DSharpPlus/DSharpPlus/docs/articles/advanced_topics/generic_host.md

 # Introduction

-The .NET Generic Host is a reusable, lightweight, and extensible hosting framework that provides a consistent way to host different types of .NET applications.
+The .NET Generic Host is a reusable, lightweight, and extensible hosting framework that provides a consistent way to host different types of.NET applications.
 It is designed to simplify the startup process and provide a common infrastructure for configuring, logging, dependency injection, and other common tasks required by modern applications.

 It allows developers to build console applications, background services, and other types of .NET applications that can